owos/Data-Mining-on-LinkedIn/README.md

 # Data Scraper
 This is a simple script containing the code to scrape Nigerian jobs from LinkedIn and output it as a cvs file.
-All thanks to AI Saturday Lagos for giving me this Knowledge.
+All thanks to [AI Saturday Lagos](https://github.com/AISaturdaysLagos) for giving me this Knowledge.
+Some of the functions were sourced from this [Web scraping repo](https://github.com/AISaturdaysLagos/cohort7_practicals/tree/main/2_Webscraping_and_Data_Labelling)